lab23UGD/VCexomes/README.md

 # VCexomes

-Germline SNP and INDEL calling pipeline for whole-exome sequencing data, following the GATK Best Practices on a SLURM cluster.
+Germline SNV calling pipeline for whole-exome sequencing data, following the GATK Best Practices on a SLURM cluster.

 Developed at the Genomics and Diabetes Unit, INCLIVA Biomedical Research